We create space in the art world for the authentic appreciation of artists of diverse backgrounds.

 Brandywine Workshop and

-Archives (BWA) is a diversity-driven, non-profit cultural institution that produces and shares art to connect, inspire and build bridges among global communities.
-BWA’s creative expression is fostered through collaboration and processes that employ conventional as well as emerging technologies.
+Archives (BWA) is a diversity-driven, nonprofit cultural institution that produces and shares art to connect, inspire and build bridges among global communities.
+At BWA, creative expression is fostered through collaboration and processes that employ conventional as well as emerging technologies.

 What We Do